mongodb/specifications/source/unified-test-format/unified-test-format.rst

 for each target collection the test runner SHOULD execute a non-transactional ``distinct`` command on each mongos server using the internal MongoClient.
 See `StaleDbVersion Errors on Sharded Clusters`_ for more information.

+If the test might execute a ``configureFailPoint`` command, for each target client the test runner MAY specify a reduced value for ``heartbeatFrequencyMS`` (and ``minHeartbeatFrequencyMS`` if possible) to speed up SDAM recovery time and server selection after a failure; however, test runners MUST NOT do so for any client that specifies ``heartbeatFrequencyMS`` in its ``uriOptions``.

 If `test.expectEvents <test_expectEvents_>`_ is specified, for each client entity the test runner MUST enable all event listeners necessary to collect the